cgrace0044/pp4_zaragoza_restaurants/README.md

 ### Footer
 ![footer](docs/readme_images/footer.webp)
-- The footer contains a span stating *Follow Our tasty Zaragoza journey*.
+- The footer contains a span stating *Follow our tasty Zaragoza journey*.
 - Links to **Twitter**, **Instagram**, **Facebook** and **Youtube** are also included.
 - Clicking the links in the footer opens separate tabs.